Little Mix’s Perrie Edwards And Jesy Nelson Feuding? Fans Outraged

 Perrie provided an explanation as to why she cropped Jesy out of the group photo.
 It turns out her band mate doesn’t like any of the photos that surfaced online.

-She wrote: “oh and Jesy is cropped out of the picture because she doesn’t like any of the photos!”
+She added, “oh and Jesy is cropped out of the picture because she doesn’t like any of the photos!”

 We won a Nickelodeon award! ???? ????
 I always watched the KCA's when I was a kid and always wished I'd win one of those orange blimps ????
 I can't thank you all enough for voting and making another childhood dream come true!
 You are THEEEE best fans in the ????
 I love you all! ❤️ oh and Jesy is cropped out the picture because she doesn't like any of the photos! ????????